MA1210IBRO/alx-zero_day/README.md

-my first readme in alx school
+my first readme in alx school to